 Permitting procedures, effective control mechanisms and future developments in fisheries including opportunities offered by digital methods.

-Mitigation, handling and monitoring of bycatch of undersized target species (e.g. flatfish, brown shrimps) and non-target species (e.g. invertebrates, protected species, migratory fish, sharks, rays, etc.),manipulation procedures to release bycatch alive.Recreational fisheries (status and significance, including ecological impact and best practices).
+Mitigation, handling and monitoring of bycatch of undersized target species (e.g. flatfish, brown shrimps) and non-target species (e.g. invertebrates, protected species, migratory fish, sharks, rays, etc.), improvement of the manipulation procedures to release bycatch alive.

+Possible mechanisms and control to prevent loss of fishing gear, ensure the quick removal after loss, and removal of already existing lost gear.

+Recreational fisheries (status and significance, including ecological impact and best practices).

+Opportunities for measures to restore lost habitats and species, in line with the Guiding Principle.

-The TWSC to collect relevant information on the most important types of fisheries taking place and the potential upcoming types of fisheries in the Wadden Sea, especially shrimp fisheries and blue mussel fisheries (and other forms of fishing with potential negative impacts on the ecosystem or species) which are gathered by the national competent fisheries authorities.
-This should be complemented by geographic and legislative information of closed areas within the World Heritage Site.
-The information gathered, which could be managed at CWSS, will serve as a basis for selecting topics and assessing the appropriateness of complementary approaches to be pursued for an exchange on a trilateral level to implement the Framework for Sustainable Fisheries.
+The TWSC to collect relevant information on (effectiveness of) closed areas within the World Heritage Site.
+The information gatheredwill serve as a basis for further discussions on implementation of the EU Biodiversity Strategy..

-The TWSC to discuss and propose how to organise the exchange and information management within the remit of the cooperation considering the fisheries mentioned above, their management, and national policies in the Wadden Sea.
-This should be organised efficiently and effectively in order to keep an overview of other existing groups treating fisheries and aquaculture at the local, national, and regional levels (e.g. MSC, OSPAR, North CFP Scheveningen Group) and feed the relevant information for the Wadden Sea World Heritage to the TWSC.

-The TWSC and the fishing schools to continue to improve the awareness of the Wadden Sea World Heritage values and vulnerability, location of closed areas, their need and potential benefits, ecosystem-compatible and sustainable fishing techniques and fishing gear, waste prevention and the problems associated with marine litter (e.g. ghost nets, dolly ropes).
+The TWSC and the fishing schools to continue to improve the awareness of the Wadden Sea World Heritage values and vulnerability, location of closed areas, their need and potential benefits, ecosystem-compatible and sustainable fishing techniques and fishing gear, waste prevention and the potential problems associated with marine litter (e.g. lost gear, dolly ropes) and the importance of fisheries as local and sustainable food security.
 This can be accompanied by information to the broad public through visitor and information centres, and the work of the International Wadden Sea School (IWSS).

-The TWSC to encourage the science and fisheries sectors to develop and test new methods and practices in areas with existing/current fisheries, e.g. further sustainable and ecosystem-compatible fishing techniques and practices with the aim of reducing impacts on the sea bottom and by-catch, and to share the knowledge gained to foster their implementation.
+The TWSC to encourage the science and site managers to develop and test new methods and practices in areas with existing/current fisheries, e.g. further sustainable and ecosystem-compatible fishing techniques and practices with the aim of reducing impacts on the sea bottom and by-catch, and to share the knowledge gained to foster their implementation.
+The TWSC through the trilateral groups responsible for research and fisheries: Initiate fisheries research projects.

-The TWSC to through the trilateral groups responsible for science and fish to initiate fish research (e.g. quantity and quality, ecosystem function, nursery function for juvenile fish, endangered speciesfood chain) to support the OUV and sustainable management.
+The TWSC to through the trilateral groups responsible for science and fish to initiate fish research (e.g. quantity and quality, ecosystem function, no-take zones, nursery function for juvenile fish, endangered species, historic species and habitats occurrence, food chain, ecological basis for closing areas) to support the OUV and sustainable management.

-The TWSC to produce a coordinated proposal to contribute to reaching the objective of the EU Biodiversity Strategy for 2030 of at least one third of the protected area for strict protection.
+The TWSC to produce a coordinated proposal to contribute to reaching the objective of the EU Biodiversity Strategy for 2030 of at least half of the protected area of the Wadden Sea for strict protection.
+[Please note that discussions at EU and national levels are still ongoing regarding the interpretation and implementation of the objective of strict protection in the EU Biodiversity Strategy for 2030.
+Results of the discussions will be considered and reflected in the final version of the SIMP and aligned with the Ministerial Declaration].